 In 2017, an external evaluation of SNI identified that knowledge exchange between the four country hubs was limited and suggested that SNI should actively facilitate this exchange.
 SNI country hubs supported this idea and indicated a particular interest in focusing on translating knowledge into products for use in changing policy and practice.
 In light of these developments, the Share-Net International Rapid Improvement Model (SHIRIM) was established in 2017.
 To expand the reach of this approach, for external use a more descriptive name was added that others can adopt: Collaborative Rapid Improvement Model for Knowledge Translation (CRIM-KT).

-SHIRIM aims to:
+SHIRIM/CRIM-KT aims to:

 SHIRIM was built on a method called the Collaborative Approach.
 It was used previously for improving specific health care practices and reducing costs in specific countries.
 SHIRIM now uses the Collaborative Approach concept for the first time for knowledge management purposes across different country contexts.

-The Collaborative Approach forms part of the Breakthrough Series developed by the Institute for Healthcare Improvement (IHI), an independent not-for-profit organization based in the US.
+The Collaborative Approach forms part of the Breakthrough Series developed by the Institute for Healthcare Improvement (IHI), an independent not-for-profit organisation based in the US.
 The approach was initially developed to further our mission of improving the quality and value of health care.
 However, it is applicable to everything, as the approach helps organisations close the gap between what we know and what we do by creating a structure in which interested organisations can easily learn from each other and from recognised experts in topic areas where they want to make improvements.

 The Collaborative Approach is implemented in a cyclical manner, alternating between learning sessions and action periods:

 1. During the first learning session participants learned how to implement the Collaborative Approach in their own context, and got topic updates from subject matter experts.
 The country hubs also developed a change package which encompassed strategies for knowledge translation to tackle their chosen issue.